Alejogb1/job-board/blog-data/why-are-nginx-and-filebrowser-failing-to-start-on-zorin-16ubuntu-2004.md

 id: "why-are-nginx-and-filebrowser-failing-to-start-on-zorin-16ubuntu-2004"
 ---

-, let’s tackle this.
 It sounds like you’re experiencing a frustrating scenario, and I’ve definitely been in similar situations myself.
 I recall debugging a deployment pipeline a few years back where NGINX and another web service, though not FileBrowser specifically, were exhibiting precisely this startup failure on a fresh Ubuntu server.
 It took some concerted effort to pinpoint the issue, but it’s rarely ever just one single problem.
 Let’s unpack what might be causing NGINX and FileBrowser to misbehave on your Zorin 16, which, for our purposes, is essentially Ubuntu 20.04 underneath.

 The root causes often fall into several common categories: port conflicts, configuration errors, permission issues, or missing dependencies.
 Let's examine these one by one, focusing on the typical culprits.